 Tell your healthcare provider if you are:

 - pregnant or planning to become pregnant.
-ZOHYDRO ER may harm your unborn baby.
-Long-term (chronic) use during pregnancy can cause life-threatening withdrawal symptoms in your newborn baby.
+Prolonged use of ZOHYDRO ER during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated.

 - breastfeeding.
-ZOHYDRO ER passes into breast milk and may harm your baby.
+Not recommended during treatment with ZOHYDRO ER.
+It may harm your baby.

 - taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
-Taking ZOHYDRO ER with certain other medicines can cause serious side effects.
+Taking ZOHYDRO ER with certain other medicines can cause serious side effects that could lead to death.

 When taking ZOHYDRO ER:

 - Take your prescribed dose every 12 hours, at the same time every day.
 Do not take more than your prescribed dose in 12 hours.
-If you miss a dose, take your next dose at your usual time the next day.
+If you miss a dose, take your next dose at your usual time.

 - Swallow ZOHYDRO ER whole.
-Do not cut, break, chew, crush, or dissolve ZOHYDRO ER because this may cause you to overdose and die.
+Do not cut, break, chew, crush, dissolve, snort, or inject ZOHYDRO ER because this may cause you to overdose and die.

 Call your healthcare provider if the dose you are taking does not control your pain.